Understand views (lists)

 You can create custom public views.
 You can delete any custom public views you create in an unmanaged solution.
 You cannot delete any system-defined public views.
 Custom public views added by importing a managed solution may have managed properties set that can prevent them from being deleted, except by uninstalling the managed solution.

 Create or edit views

 You can create or edit views in two ways:

 - Using the App Designer: If you’re creating views for the first time, you may want to start with the App Designer, which provides a simple and intuitive UI with drag-and-drop capabilities.
 More information: Create and edit public or system views by using the app designer.

-- Using the Solution Explorer: If you’re already experienced with Dynamics 365, you may want to use the Solution Explorer.
+- Using the Solution Explorer: If you’re already experienced with Dynamics 365 for Customer Engagement, you may want to use the Solution Explorer.
 More information: Create or edit a view.

 As a system administrator and system customizer, you can customize the views through controls by making grids (lists) editable and compatible for Unified Interface.
 The following controls are used: